dgerabagi/data-curation-environment/flattened_repo.md

     ├── components/
     │   ├── DiffViewer.tsx          # New (for Phase 3, but can be stubbed): A component for side-by-side text diffing.
     │   ├── Slider.tsx              # New: A simple reusable slider component for the tab count.
-    │   └── TabbedEditor.tsx        # (New) The core multi-tab editor component
+    │   └── TabbedEditor.tsx        # New: The core multi-tab editor component.
     │
     ├── views/
     │   └── parallel-copilot.view/  # New View for Phase 2